A powerful approach to identifying genes of a developmental pathw... | Channels for Pearson+

 A powerful approach to identifying genes of a developmental pathway is to screen for mutations that suppress or enhance the phenotype of interest.
 This approach was undertaken to elucidate the genetic pathway controlling C. elegans vulval development.

-A lin-3 loss-of-function mutant with a vulva-less phenotype was mutagenized.
-Based on your knowledge of the genetic pathway, what types of mutations will suppress the vulva-less phenotype?
+In a complementary experiment, a gain-of-function let-23 mutant with a multi-vulva phenotype was also mutagenized.
+What types of mutations will suppress the multi-vulva phenotype?

 Verified Solution